MarcusWolschon/osmeditor4android/documentation/docs/help/en/Opening hours.md

     * __With offsets...__: the same entries as above however with offsets specified (this is rarely used).
 * __Add year range__: add a year based selector.
 * __Add week range__: add a week number based selector.
+* __Duplicate__: create a copy of this rule and insert it after the current position.
 * __Show rule type__: display and allow changing of the rule type _normal_, _additive_ and _fallback_ (not available on the first rule).
 * __Move up__: move this rule up one position (not available on the first rule).
 * __Move down__: move this rule down one position.